When to fly

 - University College Cork is open to the public and is notable for its splendid architecture and leafy, well-maintained grounds, which contain a number of California Redwood trees.
 The university’s Tudor Gothic quadrangle was devised by renowned local architect Sir Thomas Deane and based upon the style of those in Oxford University.

 - Cork’s English Market, also known as Princes Street Market, is a covered market that was constructed in the 19th century, although markets have been held on the site since as early as 1788.
 Although the complex was damaged by fire in the 1980s, Cork City Council, taking care to preserve the original Victorian design, undertook extensive refurbishment and the market remains both a thriving institution of modern city life and a charming glimpse of bygone times.

-- Kinsale, a lovely town in County Cork around 25km south of the city of Cork, draws many visitors due to its excellent water sports possibilities and high quality restaurants.
-Such is the town’s renown among foodies that it holds an annual Gourmet Festival each October, a tradition that has existed since 1976.
+- Kinsale, a lovely town in County Cork around 15.5 miles south of the city of Cork, draws many visitors due to its excellent water sports possibilities and high quality restaurants.
+Such is the town’s reputation among foodies that it holds an annual Gourmet Festival each October, a tradition that has existed since 1976.

 - Fitzgerald’s Park, alongside which the River Lee runs, is a beautiful natural area with many statues and sculptures, which is enjoyed by visitors and locals alike.
 Named after Edward Fitzgerald, the first elected Lord Mayor of Cork who held office from 1901 to 1903, the park contains Cork History Museum as well as a children’s playground and café.